Amazon SES vs Mailgun - the ultimate guide

 (By the way, you can manage your Mailgun and Amazon SES templates directly on Engage).

-Interestingly, both ESPs use Handlebars as a template language.
+Interestingly, both ESPs use Handlebars as template language.
 This means you can perform logic actions like conditional statements and loops within your templates.

 Tags

 When you send an outbound email, you can tag it.
-Tags are useful for adding additional information or metadata not visible to the recipient of an email.
+Tags are useful for adding additional information or metadata not visible to the recipient to an email.
 They are also useful for grouping emails together for analytics purposes.

 Tags in Amazon SES are in the form of "key" to "value".
 You assign a name to the tag and assign a value to the name.
-For example, you can tag an email campaign and set the value to 1234.
+For example, you can tag an email campaign

 tags: [